United States Agency for International Development: Disaster response

-Another attempted $5 billion in cuts, in form of "pocket rescission" in September

-In late August, President Trump informed House speaker Mike Johnson, that he would not spend $4.9 billion in foreign aid which Congress already approved.
-This is a "pocket rescission", in which a president announces money will not be spent shortly before the 30 September end of the fiscal year, preventing Congress from acting on his request within 45 days.
-The Guardian states this is the first time in 50 years such a rescission has been made.

-In early September, a district judge ordered the Trump administration to spend those funds.
-On appeal, Chief Justice John Roberts, who handles emergency petitions for Washington DC, gave aid groups who had sued until September 12 to file a response.

-Some of the money was scheduled to go to United Nations organizations and peacekeeping purposes, as well as projects of economic development assistance and democracy promotion.
+Regarding the March 28 Myanmar earthquake, a U.S. State Department spokesperson stated that the United States is working through local partners in Myanmar, and said, "The success in the work and our impact will still be there."
+However, a former USAID mission head in Myanmar said, "This is the new normal.
+This is what it looks like when the United States sits on the international sidelines, when the United States is a weaker international player, when it cedes the space to other global players like China."

 Purposes

 USAID's decentralized network of resident field missions was drawn on to manage U.S. government programs in low-income countries for various purposes.
 (Note: Each particular official statement of USAID's goals is specific to the U.S. foreign-policy emphases of the moment the statement is made.
 The best official statement relevant to the most recent era was in USAID's 2004 "White Paper", reaffirmed in high-level USAID policy documents in 2006 and 2011.
 (See the references USAID authored at the end of this article.)

 To give a perspective of USAID's goals that are as general as possible, the list of goals in this article subsumes one of the goals from the 2004 White Paper, "Strengthen fragile states," whose emphasis as understood at the time was on Iraq and Afghanistan, into a more general goal, "U.S. national interests", together with one of the White Paper's other goals, "Support strategic states".
 State fragility is understood to be one of the development issues addressed under this article's "Socioeconomic development" goal.

 On the other hand, the White Paper's goal, "Provide humanitarian relief", is divided in this article into two goals, both of which are humanitarian: "Disaster relief" (which may assist victims at various income levels) and "Poverty relief" (which targets chronic poverty, not just the result of a disaster, and which does not necessarily have to be justified by a developmental impact).)